Universal Discrete-Domain Speech Enhancement: Experiments

 For the declipping task \textbf{DC}, the results in Table \ref{tab:results} showed that for this type of distortion, both our proposed UDSE and the baseline models achieved satisfactory performance, with only minor differences in the scores across various objective metrics.
 As demonstrated in the first row of Figure \ref{fig:spectrum2}, the observation is consistent with the \textbf{DR} task: UDSE produces declipped speech that is slightly less similar to the reference than MP-SENet.
 Nevertheless, subjective evaluation results presented in Table \ref{tab:ABX} reveal no significant perceptual difference between the two approaches ($p=0.07$).
 This indicates that clipping is a relatively simple type of distortion, which can be effectively addressed by most SE approaches.

-For the phase distortion restoration task \textbf{PDR}, UDSE achieved objective results comparable to those of MP-SENet, while outperforming DEMUCS and CMGAN, as shown in Table \ref{tab:results}.
-MP-SENet, by introducing explicit phase prediction, was more suitable for phase distortion recovery compared to DEMUCS and CMGAN.
-As shown in the second row of Figure \ref{fig:spectrum2}, speech affected by phase distortion exhibited prominent horizontal stripes — perceptually experienced as an irritating buzzing sound.
+{For the phase distortion restoration task \textbf{PDR}, UDSE achieved objective results comparable to those of MP-SENet, while outperforming DEMUCS, CMGAN, UniverSE++ and Genhancer, as shown in Table \ref{tab:results}.
+MP-SENet, by introducing explicit phase prediction, was more suitable for phase distortion recovery compared to DEMUCS, CMGAN, UniverSE++ and Genhancer.} As shown in the second row of Figure \ref{fig:spectrum2}, speech affected by phase distortion exhibited prominent horizontal stripes — perceptually experienced as an irritating buzzing sound.
 In contrast, the spectrogram of the UDSE-enhanced speech showed no such patterns, indicating that UDSE effectively eliminated interference caused by phase distortion.
 Since phase restoration effects are difficult to visualize clearly in spectrograms, subjective evaluation is necessary to provide additional evidence.
 As shown in the subjective evaluation results in Table \ref{tab:ABX}, UDSE-enhanced speech was generally preferred by listeners ($p<0.01$).

 For the compression distortion restoration task \textbf{CDR}, our proposed UDSE significantly outperformed all baseline models in both objective and subjective aspects ($p<0.01$), as shown in Tables \ref{tab:results} and \ref{tab:ABX}.
 Interestingly, we found that these baseline models even had a negative effect on the enhancement of compressed speech.
-As clearly shown in the last row of Figure \ref{fig:spectrum2}, UDSE effectively restored spectral details, with the enhanced harmonics closely resembling those of the clean speech.
-Although the speech enhanced by CMGAN showed decent restoration of the low-frequency harmonics, it lost many spectral details in the high-frequency regions and exhibited numerous unnatural horizontal stripes, which significantly degraded the listening experience.
-These results suggest that continuous-domain SE models are less effective in handling codec-induced compression distortions, likely due to the strong correlation between compressed and clean speech signals.
-In comparison, the proposed UDSE tackles this challenge from a discrete-domain perspective.
+As clearly shown in the last row of Figure \ref{fig:spectrum2}, UDSE effectively restored spectral details, with the enhanced harmonics closely resembling those of the clean speech. {Although the speech enhanced by UniverSE++ showed decent restoration of the low-frequency harmonics, it lost many spectral details in the high-frequency regions, which significantly degraded the listening experience.
+These results suggest that baseline SE models are less effective in handling codec-induced compression distortions, likely due to the strong correlation between compressed and clean speech signals.} In comparison, the proposed UDSE tackles this challenge from a discrete-domain perspective.